QubesOS/qubes-app-u2f/README.markdown

-# Qubes OS U2F proxy
+# Qubes OS CTAP proxy

-This tool is intended to securely forward U2F challenge-response authentication between Web browser and U2F HID token without exposing the browser and USB stack to one another.
+This tool is intended to securely forward CTAP challenge-response authentication between Web browser and CTAP HID token without exposing the browser and USB stack to one another.

-This implements [FIDO U2F version 1.2][U2FRawMsgs] with [HID encapsulation][U2FHID].
-See also non-normative [U2F Overview][U2FOverview] for
+This implements [FIDO 2][FIDO2] with [HID encapsulation][CTAPHID].
-introduction and U2F threat model.

 ![Screenshot](Documentation/screenshot.png)